Authority: Northern Heart Hospital Penang

 Salt is essential, but too much of it silently corrodes your arteries, setting you up for hypertension, strokes, and heart disease.
 The damage may be slow, but it’s relentless.
 By making mindful food choices, staying active, and seeking medical support when necessary, you can protect your arteries and maintain long-term heart health.
 Remember, your body is resilient, but only if you give it the care it deserves.

-Most health organizations recommend less than 2,300 mg of sodium per day, which equals about one teaspoon of salt.
+Most health organisations recommend less than 2,300 mg of sodium per day, which equals about one teaspoon of salt.

 Water helps flush out sodium, but it can’t fully undo the effects of consistently eating too much salt.